AU-ExoMars/PCOT/mkdocs/docs/concepts.md

 appear as single nodes in the graph, although each one has its own "private" graph.
 Currently very experimental (and largely undocumented).

+@@@ primary
+**Important**

+The data being sent out of the inputs into the graph is saved and loaded with the document, so the original source data does not need to be stored - you can send the document to someone and it will still work even if they don't have the sources.
+@@@

 Move on to [Getting Started](/gettingstarted)